 Every car has one.
 Every driver uses one.
-But they have a much gearboxes have a bigger effect on a car’s performance than many realise.
+But they have a much bigger effect on a car’s performance than many realise.
 Prepare to be educated with the Fast Car Gearbox Guide…

 There are some things in the car world you just take for granted.
 Gearboxes are the perfect example.
 Every driver understands how to use them and most car enthusiasts understand what gear to be in for best performance in a given situation.
 But how many people can actually explain what a gearbox does?
 Not many, we bet.
 But that’s perfectly understandable, as not only is it quite a hard thing to understand.
 But on the face of it, understanding gearboxes doesn’t seem to be any big advantage to even the most ardent car tuning fan.

 In reality though, the right choice of gearbox – and we don’t just mean automatic, manual, or the number of gears it has – can have a dramatic transformation on the way your car performs.
 Read on…

 Why would I want to modify or change my gearbox?

 People use the old, ‘if it ain’t broke don’t fix it’, mantra for gearboxes more than any other part of a car.
 But the reality is, there are loads of reasons to mess with it.

 The most obvious thing is that cars tuned to produce big power figures can break gearboxes, and if you’re smashing boxes regularly enough, swapping or upgrading to a stronger gearbox is better value for money than constantly replacing your standard one.